Scalar curvature comparison of rotationally symmetric sets: Introduction

-\item $\partial M$ is conical at $p_{\pm}$. \item $\partial M$ is spherical at $p_\pm $.
-For this case, we further assume that $g\geq\delta$ at $p_\pm $. \end{enumerate} Then $(M, g)$ is flat. \end{theorem} When the model $\bar{M}$ is a standard unit ball, Gromov proposed the use of a minimal capillary surface.
+The model when $\bar{M}$ is a standard unit ball (Theorem \ref{gromov}) is a special case of our third case.
+Another interesting model that motivates our main theorem is the right circular cone whose Gauss-Bonnet type inequalities were discussed by Gromov (see {\cite[Section 5.9]{gromov-four-2021}}).
+We have the following scalar curvature rigidity. \begin{corollary} Assume that the boundary $\partial M$ of a compact 3-manifold $(M^3, g)$ with nonnegative scalar curvature is diffeomorphic to a right circular cone in $\mathbb{R}^3$, and satisfies the comparisons of the mean curvature $H_{\partial M} \geq \bar{H}_{\partial M}$, the dihedral angles forming by base face and side face are no greater than the model in the Euclidean space, and of the induced metrics $\sigma \geq \bar{\sigma}$, then $(M, g)$ is flat. \end{corollary}

+Gromov proposed the use of a minimal capillary surface to Theorem \ref{gromov}.
 We use Gromov's argument and adapt it to handle various geometries of $\partial M \cap P_{\pm}$.
-When $\partial M \cap P_{\pm}$ is a slab, we know easily they are natural barriers for the existence of minimal capillary surfaces.
-We construct a constant mean curvature foliation near the $p_{\pm}$ if $\partial M$ is conical or spherical there.
+When $\partial M \cap P_{\pm}$ are disks, we know by a maximum principle they are natural barriers for the existence of minimal capillary surfaces.

+As noted before, the case that $\partial M$ is spherical at either $p_{\pm}$ includes Theorem \ref{gromov} as a special case.
+However, Gromov did not have a strategy on how to construct a nontrivial minimizing surface (to the functional \eqref{action}).
+The case when $\partial M$ at $p_\pm$ are conical at both $p_\pm$ has the same issue.
+It turns out that the presence of a spherical or a conical point at $\pm$ poses essential difficulty.
+By constructing a constant mean curvature foliation near the $p_{\pm}$ if $\partial M$ is conical or spherical and showing that any leaf of the foliation would serve as a barrier, we are able to reduce to the case when $\partial M\cap P_\pm$ are both disks.
+This is the major constribution of our work and the construction has the potential to apply to other problems.
+In particular, this leads to a rigorous proof of Theorem \ref{gromov} of Gromov which provides an approach different from \cite[Theorem 3.2]{wang-gromovs-2023}.